Springe direkt zu Inhalt

 Chunjie Zhang – 2024

 The French philosopher Catherine Malabou's discussion of neuroplasticity reveals the brain's ability to form connections, make changes, and repair damages.
 These functions, construing the brain's historicity as a biological process, also qualify plasticity as mediation between different forms of life.
 Plasticity thus also offers resistance against socioeconomic reification and capitalist exploitation.
 Malabou's neurophilosophy envisions a biological globalism that empowers everyone with the potential to change individual lives and society.
-I draw on her neurophilosophy to understand the discussion of spirituality and Asian philosophy in German modernism.
+In this Spark, Chunjie Zhang draws on her neurophilosophy to understand the discussion of spirituality and Asian philosophy in German modernism.

 Title